schellingerhout/scropalisp/README.md

 Since all weapons are scored against other weapons (including weapons in the same hand) the total score of all weapons over all hands is always 0 (the sum of positive, negative values will cancel out).

-To normalize the scores for `Player`s to a maximum of +1 and minimum of -1 per `Game` we divide each `Player`'s hand's score over the total score of positive scoring hands. `Player`s with "winning" hands will share 1.0 point.
-Players with "losing" hands will share -1.0 penalty.
+To normalize the scores for `Player`s to a maximum of +1 and minimum of -1 per `Game` we divide each `Player`'s hand's score over the total score of positive scoring hands. `Player`s with "winning" hands will share 1 point.
+Players with "losing" hands will share a penalty of -1.
 Penalties and Points are added to the `Player`'s `score`

 ## Basic Tutorial